SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: `This query takes department number that is sending then filter and show department information except this department number`
+##### :pencil2: `This query takes department number that is sending then filtering it with all department number that's stored in database and show department number, department name  except this department number.`

 ###### Code :computer: